matrix-io/matrix-documentation/docs/matrix-core/getting-started/understanding-core.md

 <br/>
 ## Next Steps
-Learn to setup a programming language for communicating with CORE.
+Learn to setup a programming language for communicating with MATRIX CORE.
 Currently we have tutorials for the following languages:

 * [Javascript](javascript-installation.md)
 * [Python](python-installation)